kelsS/fronty-starter/README.md

 - Remove bootstrap 4 pricing template
 - Change to use Boostrap 4 reboot by default
 - Change to use Bootstrap 4 print styles by default
+- Add gulp-babel compiling
+- Add 00-03 naming convention to Base, Atoms, Molecules, and Organisms so that they are easier to find in folder structure
+- Split bootstrap.css and styles.css into two separate files in dist

 # Reference Documents/Links
 - [DNS prefetching](http://csswizardry.com/2013/01/front-end-performance-for-web-designers-and-front-end-developers)